ardagnir/vizardry/README.md

 - Type :<b>Magic</b> to manage global and plugin-specific settings.
 See [Magic](https://github.com/ardagnir/vizardry#magic) below.

 ##Examples
-Suppose you're in the middle of vimming and you have a sudden need to surround "random" words in "scare quotes".
-You can't remember who made the surround plugin, or whether it's called surround.vim or vim-surround or vim-surround-plugin.
+Suppose you're in the middle of vimming and you have a sudden need to surround random words in "scare quotes".
+You can't remember who made the surround plugin, or whether it's called surround.vim, vim-surround or vim-surround-plugin.
 Most importantly, you're lazy.

 Just type: